SungHoHong2/Leetcode-Experiment/easy/Happy_number/README.md

         # loop until n is depleted by dividing with ten
             # get the remainder
             # update the n with the quotient
-            # add the results of the remainder
+            # add the results of the remainder powered by two
         # return the added results

     def isHappy(self, n):